ntran119/data_projects/2023_Medical_Insurance/readme.md

 Reject the Null Hypothesis, the test is significant (p-value < 0.05)
 ```

-The results of the test led us to reject the null hypothesis, providing strong evidence that smoking status is indeed a significant determinant of insurance charges.
-Consequently, we anticipate that smoking will have a high linear coefficient in our regression model, reflecting its substantial impact on insurance costs.
+The results of the test led to the rejection of the null hypothesis, providing strong evidence that smoking status is indeed a significant determinant of insurance charges.
+Consequently, it is anticipated that smoking will have a high linear coefficient in the regression model, reflecting its substantial impact on insurance costs.

 ## Model Training